kittykatattack/dust/README.md

 The particle emitter also has a Boolean `playing` property that will be `true` when the paricle emitter is playing, and `false` when it's been stopped.
-This is all you need to know to start making particle effects with Pixi Dust.
+This is all you need to know to start making particle effects with Dust.